Rivers | Pecos River

 Photo Courtesy of Fiddle Blue

 north-northeast from Horsehead Crossing is the legendary Castle

 Gap.
 The mile-long break in the ridge of the Castle Mountains

 requires that the two peaks be given separate names.
 King Mountain

 is on the southern end; while Castle Mountain is the northern

 the Gap, beginning with Cabeza de Vaca.
 The scouting expedition of

 Captain Felipe Teran is believed to have visited the Gap as well as

 also used by the Butterfield Stagecoach Line as a way station.
 Oliver

 Goodnight later made the Gap a crossing on their soon-to-be-famous

 The railroad went south of the Gap and decreased traffic allowed erosion

 to close the road for some time.

-There have been no fewer than eight separate stories of buried treasure in or around the Gap.
-Outlaw
+There have been no fewer than eight separate stories of buried treasure

-short-lived "Empire of Mexico".
+money and even riches from Maximilian's short-lived "Empire of Mexico".

 Pecos the Word